cobaltolabs/ScalaPrimavera/README.md

 #### Maven Repositories ####

 The jars will be uploaded to Maven repositories in the next few weeks.
-You can download the distribution here [here](http://www.cobaltolabs.com/index.php/productos/scalaprimavera/)
+You can download the distribution [here](http://www.cobaltolabs.com/index.php/productos/scalaprimavera/)

 #### Jar Names ####